unosquare/swan/README.md

       entryAttributes.GetAttribute("cn").StringValue.Info();
   }
 ```
+ ##### Example 4: Modifying an entry attribute

  There are three scopes for searching entries :
 1. **ScopeBase**: searches only at the base dn
 2. **ScopeOne**: searches all entries one level under the specified dn
 3. **ScopeSub**: as mentioned above this allows to search entries at all levels

-#### Modifying an entry attribute
 An easy way to deal with attributes modification is by calling the Modify method with a `LdapModificationOp` such as:
 * **Replace**: overrides an attribute value.
    * If the attribute does not exist it creates a new one